RockerMJ031/PR-UI/00. Project Management/CMS_Database_Configuration_Guide.md

    *    data is first saved to CMS-1 (StudentRegistrations collection).
    * 2. After successful saving, the system directly synchronizes to Lark Base.
    * 3. The system calls the syncStudentFromWixToLark function in backend_larkBaseSync.jsw,
-   *    converts student data to Lark format and sends it to Lark Base.
+   *    converts student data to Lark format and sends it to Lark Anycross via HTTP request.
    * 4. Synchronization status and results are updated to larkTransferStatus and related fields in CMS-1.
-   * 5. Synchronization logs are recorded in the LarkSyncLogs collection for tracking and debugging.
+   * 5. Synchronization history is recorded in the Wix Sync Record of Development Kit V1.0.
+   * 6. The actual data is updated in ST0 Website Enrollment of PRT Operation.
-   * 6. In Lark Base, a record is created that tracks which CMS ID the data was synchronized from,
+   * 7. In Lark Base, a record is created that tracks which CMS ID the data was synchronized from,
    *    recording both successful and failed synchronizations.
    */